mjanssen/koekie/README.md

 ```
 import { setCookie, getCookie, getAllCookies, cookieExists, removeCookie } from 'koekie';

+// Options are optional.
+Every cookie expires after one hour by default.
+const options = {
+  expires: 3600, // one hour
+};

 // Set a specific cookie, with a given value.
+Stores for one hour.
-setCookie(name, value);
+setCookie(name, value, options);

 // Get a specific cookie.
 Returns false if non-existent
 getCookie(name);